playerloop/playerloop-unity/README.md

 If you did not do that already, head over [playerloop.io](https://playerloop.io) and sign up for an account.

-Then, in your Unity project, open the package manager, click the + icon, and click on add git url.
+Then, in your Unity project, click on the main menu on top: `Window` and then `Package Manager`.
+Now click the + icon, and click on add git url.

 ![Install git package screenshot](./Documentation~/packagemanagerscreen.PNG)